 Click to ENLARGE Click to ENLARGE Click to ENLARGE Click to ENLARGE

 American Christianity has influenced, and been influenced by, a stunning panoply of non-conformist groups, separatist enclaves and, in some cases, self-styled prophets and messiahs.
 In our series "The Sectarians," we will trace the origins, the beliefs and the impact which some of these groups have had on the Church today.
-We begin the series with a fascinating report we've recently discovered written in 1918 about a group known as the "Jumpers," or "Molokans," (the former name referring specifically to an 1830's offshoot of the Molokans).
-Impelled by the utterances of a prophet-child, they left their native Russia by the thousands and headed for the "City of the Angels" — Los Angeles, California.
+We begin the series with a fascinating report we've recently discovered written in 1918 about a group known as the Spiritual Christian Pryguny or "Jumpers," or "Molokans," (the former name referring specifically to an 1830's sect of formed in New Russia, now Zaparozhie oblast, Ukraine, by zealous people from many different faiths who were attracted by prophesies of an apocalypse during a famine and adapted charismatic spiritualism from neighboring Jumpers (Hupfers) from Germany offshoot of the Molokans).
+See Zhuk, Serguei.
+(2004) Russia’s Lost Reformation: Peasants, Millennialism and Radical Sects in Southern Russia and Ukraine, 1830-1917.

-[Adapted] from The Russians in Los Angeles by Lillian Sokoloff, A.B., 1918 [The reader should study Sokoloff's 18-page paper.
-Her data shows that 94% were Jumpers in Los Angeles, not Molokans by religion.
+[The reader should study Sokoloff's 18-page paper documenting that 94% of the sectarians from Russia in Los Angeles were Pryguny.
 The Leben editors omitted this fact which will mislead readers.
-Though Sokoloff notes these early Russian immigrants were a mixture of historically related sects, she missed the Armenian Jumpers, and failed to discern among Jumpers, Molokans, and New Isreal which were lumped together.]
+Though Sokoloff notes these early immigrants from Russia were a mixture of historically related Spiritual Christians, she missed the Armenian Pryguny, and clustered all non-Orthodox immigrants from Russian together.]

 Sectarian Emigration from Russia.

 Click to ENLARGEThe essence of the Doukhobor religion is a belief in the divinity of Christ [this is contrary to modern sources, Ed.], and the brotherhood of man.
-The Dukhobors do not believe in any earthly representative of God; they have no church leaders, and no icons or images.
+The Dukhobors [Canadian spelling: Doukhobors] do not believe in any earthly representative of God; they have no church leaders, and no icons or images.
 They do not have church ceremonies nor do they believe in saints as do the Greek Catholics.
 They are opposed to war and therefore to military service.
 Their religion forbids their indulging in the use of intoxicating liquors, and in smoking.

 The name "Molokan, derived from the word "moloko" which means milk, was first applied to them in 1765 by a religious sect in the Government of Tambov.
 This name was applied because of the fact that the Molokans drink milk every day in the week, while the Greek Catholics abstain from it on Wednesdays and Fridays, which are fast days for them.

 The Molokans had no definite form of religion for many years.
-During the last Years of the seventeenth century, two highly educated men, Skovoroda and Tveritinoff, had come under the influence of the teachings of Luther, calvin, and other European reformers.
+During the last years of the seventeenth century, two highly educated men, Skovoroda and Tveritinoff, had come under the influence of the teachings of Luther, Calvin, and other European reformers.
 These men then preached reform among the dissenters of the Russian Greek-Catholic Church.
-They thus paved the waY for other reformers.
+They thus paved the way for other reformers.
 For about one hundred years, the Molokans were unmolested by the governmental authorities.

 Click to ENLARGEIt was not long, however, before the Russian government again began to oppress the sectarians in various ways.
 The heavy taxation of their land proved to be a greater burden than they could possibly bear.
 They were again compelled to serve in the army.
 Some of the more educated among them foresaw disastrous times because of inevitable wars in which Russia was to engage.
-They therefore began to consider the advisabilty of emigration from their country.
+They therefore began to consider the advisability of emigration from their country.
 It is well known that of the emigrants from Russia up to the end of the last century, the greatest number were Jews and a smaller per cent were Poles, but scarcely any Russians proper.
-In the last two years of the nineteenth century, many of the Dukhobors left the Caucasus region and went to Western Canada where several thousands now live.
+In the last two years of the nineteenth century, many of the Spiritual Christian Dukhobors left the Caucasus region and went to Western Canada where several thousands now live.
 [There remains a large community in the Grand Junction [Grand Forks, British Columbia] area, Ed.]

 Occupations